apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 generatePodOrdinalServiceVar: true
 port:
 name: redis-sentinel
+</code></pre>
-Assuming that the Component has 3 replicas, then you can reference the port of existing services named my-service-0, my-service-1, and my-service-2 with $MY_SERVICE_PORT_0, $MY_SERVICE_PORT_1, and $MY_SERVICE_PORT_2, respectively.
+<p>Assuming that the Component has 3 replicas, then you can reference the port of existing services named my-service-0, my-service-1,
+and my-service-2 with $MY_SERVICE_PORT_0, $MY_SERVICE_PORT_1, and $MY_SERVICE_PORT_2, respectively.
 It should be used in conjunction with Service.GeneratePodOrdinalService.</p>
 </td>